v0rt3chs/WatchPass/README.md

 ## Overview

 `WatchPass` was originally written during a time where account compromises were fairly frequent.
-Its primary functionality was to monitor an account for a password reset from the Support team.
-Over time, I started adding more functionality to it that would help us automate the process of containing O365 account compromise (and other identity) incidents ourselves.
+Its primary functionality was to monitor an account for a password reset.
+Over time, I started adding more functionality to it that would help automate the process of containing O365 account compromise (and other identity) incidents.

 ## Prerequisites